HaleYesilova/CryptoWallet/README.md

 # CryptoWallet
- App for cryptocurrency asset tracking
+ App for cryptocurrency asset tracking developed with React Native.